 #3 Pay off loans and credit cards

-If you have loans or you owe money on credit cards, it makes sense to pay off the debt that charges the highest rate of interest first.
+If you have loans or you owe money on credit cards, a sensible finance tip is to pay off the debt that charges the highest rate of interest first.
 If you overpay your mortgage, it doesn’t just mean you have less to pay in future years; it might mean you can pay off your mortgage sooner – sometimes even years earlier.
 On a $150,000 mortgage at 5% with 25 years remaining, paying off a $5,000 lump sum reduces the interest by $11,500, which means you repay 18 months earlier.
 Overpaying when interest rates are low means you’ll have a smaller mortgage to be charged the higher interest on.

 #4 Make saving a habit